SRA-VJTI/Wall-E-Sim/Task_2/README.md

   mingw32-make
 ```

-* Open the scene in VREP
+* Open the scene in CoppeliaSim
 * In the same cmd, run
 ```
   Wall_E_CoppeliaSim.exe